trentmc/mojito/README.md

 Authors
 =======

+MOJITO was written by:
-  Trent McConaghy, Solido Design Automation Inc. gtrent@gmail.com
+ * Trent McConaghy, Solido Design Automation Inc. gtrent@gmail.com

-  Pieter Palmers
+ * Pieter Palmers

 The original MOJITO code was written during the Trent's and Pieter's PhD studies at ESAT-MICAS, KU Leuven, Belgium, between 2005 and 2008.

 Using the code
 ==============